satellite-image-deep-learning/techniques/README.md

 # 🖥️ Checkout [satellite-image-deep-learning.com](https://www.satellite-image-deep-learning.com/)

-Looking for a dataset, want to know about depolying models or interested in software for working with remote sensing data?
-[Sponsors on the $10 a month tier](https://github.com/sponsors/robmarkcole) get access to a private repository covering all of these topics 🚀
+*Are you looking for a remote sensing dataset, want to know about deploying models or are interested in software for working with remote sensing data?* [Sponsors on the $10 a month tier](https://github.com/sponsors/robmarkcole) get access to a private repository covering all of these topics 🚀

 **How to use this repository:** if you know exactly what you are looking for (e.g. a dataset name) you can `Control+F` to search for it in the page.
 Otherwise refer to the table of contents below, and search within the relevant section.
 Material that is suitable for getting started with a topic is tagged with `BEGINNER`, which can also be searched.